 On 12 April 2020, human rights defender Shahpour Ehsanirad was summoned to Branch 1 of Evin Prison's Implementation of Verdicts Department to serve his six years prison sentence despite suffering from respiratory issues and the current situation regarding COVID-19.
-In September 2019, the Criminal Court in the city of Saveh sentenced him to six years imprisonment for "assembly and collusion against national security" and "propaganda against the state", in connection with his peaceful labour rights advocacy.
+In September 2019, the Revolutionary Court of Tehran sentenced him to six years imprisonment for "assembly and collusion against national security" and "propaganda against the state", in connection with his peaceful labour rights advocacy.